Including Criminal Code, Highway Traffic, Income Tax, and Regulatory Offences

 • assault (including sexual and partner assault)

-• border-crossing issues (including for vacation travel)
+• border-crossing issues (including for vacation travel, or the restrictions against purchasing of residential land by non-Canadians)

 • careless driving (especially where there has been an accident)